pedroamarall/rest-builder/service-builder/README.md

 1. Go to http://localhost:8080/api/jsonws.
 Under ***Context Name***, go to for ***ohqiwtsfhl***.

-	1. There is a JavaScript bug in 7.3 GA7 that breaks invocations.
-When it's fixed, you'll be able to follow the [Invoking JSON Web Services](https://help.liferay.com/hc/en-us/articles/360017899652-Invoking-JSON-Web-Services) tutorial.
-For now, read the tutorial to get a grasp of JSONWS.
+	1. There is a random JavaScript bug in 7.3 GA7 that breaks some browsers (load order of JavaScript modules).
+When it's fixed, everyone will be be able to follow the [Invoking JSON Web Services](https://help.liferay.com/hc/en-us/articles/360017899652-Invoking-JSON-Web-Services) tutorial.
+For now, at least read the tutorial to get a grasp of JSONWS.

-	1. The curl command works.
-Run the following.
+	1. Use curl

 		```
 		curl http://localhost:8080/api/jsonws/ohqiwtsfhl.h7g5folder/add-my-custom-h7-g5-folder \